openthread/openthread/tests/unit/README.md

 ```
 # Make sure you are at the simulation build directory (build/simulation)
-ctest
+$ ctest
 ```

 To run a specific unit test, for example, `ot-test-spinel`:

 ```
 # Make sure you are at the simulation build directory (build/simulation)
-ctest -R ot-test-spinel
+$ ctest -R ot-test-spinel
 ```

-## Update A Test Case
+## Update a Test Case

-For example, we are developing a unit test case.
-We made some changes in the test source file and want to run the updated executable.
-We can run:
+If you are developing a unit test case and have made some changes in the test source file, you will need rebuild the test before running it:

 ```
 # Make sure you are at the simulation build directory (build/simulation)
-ninja <test_name>
+$ ninja <test_name>
 ```

 This will only build the test and take a short time.

-If we found there are some errors in OpenThread code and we made some fixes, then we need to build the whole project.
-Simply run:
+If any changes or fixes were made to the OpenThread code, then you'll need to rebuild the entire project:

 ```
 # Make sure you are at the simulation build directory (build/simulation)
-ninja
+$ ninja
 ```

 This will build the updated OpenThread code as well as the test cases.